-The research undertaken to date would indicate that a percentage of rainfall is lost assuming 60mm rainfall (including allowance for climate change) for purpose of tabled and does not generate runoff for most rainfall events.
+The research undertaken to date would indicate that a percentage of rainfall is lost and does not generate runoff for most rainfall events.
 DLRCC recognise this and will accept the 'losses' to be incorporated into hydraulic calculations for runoff and attenuation.
 Below is an example of how losses would be applied to a typical site.